myers32/Bookmark-landing-page/README.md

 ### Useful resources

 - [CSS-Tricks](https://www.css-tricks.com) - This helped me a lot at creating this code.
-It has really interesting articles where everything I needed was explained in some beginner friendly manner.
+It has really interesting articles where everything I needed was explained in beginner friendly manner.
 I really enjoyed helping myself with this website when creating this code.

 ## Author